samskivert/compose/docs/content/posts/recap.md

 a particularly noteworthy milestone, I would like to take this opportunity to catch up on the progress so far, so that I can attempt to do a better job of documenting progress going forward.

+(Note: if you're not familiar with this project, you can check the [main site](../../) for an overview of what I'm doing here.
+This is a status report which doesn't provide much background.)

 ## C0

 My initial plan was to create a bootstrap language and compiler, which I called Compose Mark Zero